kevung/bgfparser/README.md

 ### Current Limitations
 - **Board parsing**: Board state extraction from ASCII art is partially implemented
-- **SMILE decoding**: BGF files with SMILE encoding cannot be fully parsed without additional library
+- **SMILE decoding**: Complex nested structures in SMILE format may not fully decode
 - **Language support**: Primarily tested with English and French files
 - **Incomplete statistics**: Some evaluation statistics may not be fully extracted

 ### Planned Improvements
-- Full SMILE decoder integration for BGF files
+- Enhanced SMILE decoder for complex nested structures
 - Complete board state parsing from ASCII representation
 - Support for additional BGBlitz output formats
 - More comprehensive test suite